 Morning Glory Signature

 At Morning Glory Signature, each contemporary Vietnamese dish is handpicked, closely personal and backed with high quality – and ultra-fragrant – local ingredients, including fresh chilli, coriander and lemongrass.
-With incredible views of Hoi An’s iconic Japanese bridge, it’s a wonderful place to stop for a breather.
+With incredible views of Hoi An’s Japanese bridge, it’s a wonderful place to stop for a summer roll with shrimp and pork, or enjoy the mother’s comfort food section of the menu that’s full of hearty soups.

 Brilliant Top Bar

-In the heart of Danang, Brilliant Hotel’s rooftop fun and vibrant bar, Brilliant Top Bar, offers sweeping views over Han River and the city.
-The bar’s menu serves unique Asian-European fusion dishes including BBQ pork ribs, lamb chops and a selection of wine and cocktails, with weekend events that include live music.
+In the heart of Danang, Brilliant Hotel’s bustling and vibrant rooftop Brilliant Top Bar offers sweeping views over Han River and the city.
+The bar’s menu serves unique Asian-European fusion dishes including BBQ pork ribs, lamb chops and a selection of wine and cocktails including the Mango Soul — with Gordon’s gin, mango puree, earl grey tea and lime.

 Wafel | Belgian Waffle Bar

-Authentic Belgian waffles are a rarity in Vietnam, but Wafel’s freshly baked treats – made to order in a traditional cast iron – give even Europe a run for its money.
+Authentic Belgian waffles are a rarity in Vietnam, but Da Nang’s Wafel’s freshly baked treats – made to order in a traditional cast iron – give even Europe a run for its money.

 Thìa Gỗ Restaurant